-3. Document your Social Security number (SSN).
+- 3. Document your Social Security number (SSN).
 Select one document you will use that contains your current name and SSN.

 - Social Security card

 - W-2 form

 - Social Security Administration 1099 form

 - Non-Social Security Administration 1099 form

 - Pay stub or statement with your name and full Social Security number on it

 - I am a temporary foreign national not authorized for employment.
 (You do not have to document a SSN, but South Dakota will verify your USCIS number.
 Make sure you are not authorized for employment.
 If you are eligible for employment but do not have a SSN, you are required to obtain and present one.

 - 4. Two documents proving your residential address (less than one year old).
 A parent's proof of address is acceptable for a minor child (the parent's name who is accompanying the minor must be on the address documents).

 - Utility bill

 - Pay stub or earnings statement

 - Rent receipt

 - Phone bill

 - Transcript or report card from accredited school

 - Bank statement

+- Mail with post office box addresses are acceptable in areas not assigned a street or 911 addres.

 - Mortgage document

 - Tax document

 - Homeowners/renter's insurance policy

 - Other items with your address can be reviewed by the examiner